 The IPCC reports that, when deployed at a global scale, biochar could remove every year up to 2 billion tonnes of CO2 from the atmosphere.

 We have very ambitious growth plans to bring biochar at scale.
-Our goal is to reach, before 2030, a removal capacity of 1 million tonnes of CO2 per year, and to continue our expansion beyond.
+Our goal is to reach, by 2030, a removal capacity of 2 million tonnes of CO2 per year, and to continue our expansion beyond.

 We focus on tropical developing countries for 3 main reasons.